assumpta-n/base-apparel/README.md

 # base-apparel
-A practice project form front-end mentor
+A practice project from https://www.frontendmentor.io/